 Durite is an 80 year old company and the leading branded aftermarket distributor of auto electrical products for trucks and vans in the UK and Ireland.
 We distribute through over 2,000 regional distributors who in turn supply fleets, workshops and other end users.
 We operate in a relatively mature sector but are keenly focussed on how we continue to grow the business.

-The SME Growth Challenge helped us develop a detailed strategy and more particularly identify the business change required to sustain and accelerate the growth of our fast-growing vehicle safety product category.
+The Strategic Business Growth programme helped us develop a detailed strategy and more particularly identify the business change required to sustain and accelerate the growth of our fast-growing vehicle safety product category.
 This comprises around vehicle camera systems, in vehicle mobile DVRs recording those cameras and emerging safety and connected vehicle technologies.

 And then there was an almighty scramble to respond to the coronavirus pandemic and impending nationwide shutdown.
 So this is what happened: